n-d-k/OpenCorePkg/README.md

 - NvmExpressDxe driver build script are also available for system without native nvme support.
 (Compatible with OC and Clover).
 - ACPI patches is now optional for non macOS with setting ACPI->Quirks->EnableForAll to yes (default is no).
 - Boot entry can be switched and selected with Up/Down arrow and Enter keys.
+- Fixed the unmatched 1st and 2nd stages boot Apple logo (* To ensure a match, set Misc->Boot->Resolution to match with one in macOS preferences, and to better boot menu text visibility for 4k+ display, set Misc->Boot->ConsoleMode to Max).

  Usage:
 - To build OpenCore, run "./ndk-macbuild.tool" at Terminal (require Xcode and Xcode Command Line Tool installed, and open xcode to accept license agreement before compiling).